Wimbledon College of Arts is in south west London. It is located near some of the UK's major film and television companies, theatres and galleries.

 Many students choose to rent privately near the college.
 Students live in areas such as Wimbledon, Raynes Park, Tooting and Streatham.
 Have a look at UAL Accommodation if you need help or support while you find your new home.

 Wimbledon College of Arts is close to the expansive green spaces of Wimbledon Common and Richmond Park yet only 15 minutes by train to central London.

-At the centre of the high street, between 2 underground stations, lies Tooting Market.
-This vibrant indoor market is home to street food vendors and traders selling everything from fashion, music, beauty products, arts and crafts.
+Wimbledon itself has a mix of both high street and independent shops, bars, pubs, cafes and restaurants.
+In nearby Tooting, the vibrant indoor market is home to street food vendors and traders selling everything from fashion, music, beauty products, arts and crafts.

 Tooting Common houses the largest outdoor swimming pool in the United Kingdom and plays host to a range of summer events including a folk and blues music festival and outdoor cinema.

 Wimbledon has both an independent arts cinema and multiplex with IMAX screen, as well as 2 theatres.

 The Grade II-listed New Wimbledon Theatre welcomes large West End tours, whilst the Polka Theatre produces children's shows.
 Many film and television companies, prop houses and production studios are located nearby.
 These include Pinewood Studios, Riverside Studios, Discovery Channel and the BBC.